aiven/devportal/docs/integrations/rsyslog/index.rst

        -c format=rfc5424 -c tls=true \
        -c sd='collector-token-string@NNNNN'

-datadog
+Datadog
 ~~~~~~~

-For datadog integration you need to use custom format with logline
+For Datadog integration you need to use custom format with logline

 ::